Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Covariance, equivariance, and symmetry in super-resolution

-The present study treats the two-dimensional Euclidean space using the Cartesian coordinate system: $\bm{x} = (x, y)^{\rm T} \in \mathbb{R}^2$.
-A combination of translation and rotation is represented by the special Euclidean group $SE(2)$ or a subgroup of $SE(2)$.
-We consider scalar (i.e., tensor of rank 0) and vector (i.e., tensor of rank 1), but not higher-rank tensors.
-Contravariant and covariant vectors are identified because of the orthonormal basis on the Cartesian coordinates.
-There are two kinds of transformations in the tensor analysis: active and passive transformations.
-In the active one, scalar and vector themselves are transformed, whereas the coordinates remain fixed.
-The passive transform adopts the opposite treatment.
-We employ the active transformation following the previous studies on the equivariant CNNs.\cite{Cohen2019,Weiler2019} When the passive transform is used, we state it clearly.
+The two-dimensional Euclidean space is considered with the Cartesian coordinate system: $\bm{x} = (x, y)^{\rm T} \in \mathbb{R}^2$.
+Contravariant and covariant vectors are identified because of the orthonormal basis of the Cartesian coordinates.
+There are two types of transformations in the tensor analysis: active and passive transforms.
+In the former, scalars and vectors are transformed, whereas the coordinates remain fixed.
+The latter adopts the opposite treatment.
+The active transform is employed following the previous studies on equivariant CNNs.\cite{Cohen2019, Weiler2019}